rabernat/ocetrac/README.md

 # Ocetrac
-> Python package to track marine heatwaves.
+> python package to track marine heatwaves.

-This file will become your README and also the index of your documentation.
+This repo contains code to track, label, and characterize the spatiotemporal evolution of marine heatwaves.

 ## Install

-`pip install your_project_name`
+`pip install ocetrac`

 ## How to use

-Fill me in please!
-Don't forget code examples:
+Let's see this as work

 ```python
 say_hello("Hillary")